pdjr-signalk/pdjr-signalk-push-notifier/README.md

 1. Generate SSL keys and certificates.

-2. Install server keys in Signal K by copying the necessary file to the .signalk folder.
+2. Install server keys in Signal K by copying the necessary files to the .signalk folder.

-8. Install client keys on required client devices.
+3. Install client keys on required client devices.

-9. Authorise the installed client keys.
+4. Most client devices will require you to manually authorise the installed client keys.

-Without SSL this feature is only accessible from the Signal K server host, but in the circumstance that you have a UI and web-browser on the same device as your Signal server then you can check that things are working by opening the plugin's Webapp, clicking the 'Subscribe' button and allowing notifications from 'localhost' in the ensuing,
+Without X.509 keys the web-push feature is only accessible from the Signal K server host, but in the circumstance that you have a UI and web-browser on the same device as your Signal server then you can check that things are working by opening the plugin's Webapp, clicking the 'Subscribe' button and allowing notifications from 'localhost' in the ensuing,